linux-integrity/ima-doc/ima-configuration.rst

    Add a definition of each status bit.
 Add cross references.
    How can the status bits be read?

-In kernels that did not implement CONFIG_IMA_DISABLE_HTABLE, or if CONFIG_IMA_DISABLE_HTABLE is false, if the status is true and the file hash is not in the hash table, the file is measured.
+In kernels that do not implement CONFIG_IMA_DISABLE_HTABLE, or if CONFIG_IMA_DISABLE_HTABLE is false, if the status is true and the file hash is not in the hash table, the file is measured.
 If the status is false (not changed) or the hash is in the hash table (already measured), the file